-Zac Goldsmith’s housing manifesto for London is right to identify small local builders as vital to addressing the capital’s crisis, but fails to go far enough, the Federation of Master Builders (FMB) has said.
+Zac Goldsmith’s manifesto for London is right to identify small local builders as vital to addressing the capital’s crisis, but fails to go far enough.

 Brian Berry, Chief Executive of the FMB, said: “Both of the frontrunners, Zac Goldsmith and Sadiq Khan, in the mayoral race have put housing front and centre of their manifestos and rightly so – whoever wins on 5th May, solving London’s housing crisis will be the greatest challenge they face.
 Clearly tackling the capital’s shortage of homes will be a question of increasing both house building volume and speed, and Goldsmith’s manifesto rightly recognises the integral role of smaller developers in achieving this.”